-Yes, it's true.
-They don't care.
-It's not their fault.
-Here's why they don't care and what to do about it.
+Yes, it’s true.
+They don’t care.
+It’s not their fault.
+Here’s why they don’t care and what you can do about it.

 2. They don’t understand what you do.

-So they've heard of you, but they have no idea what you do.
-Or if they know what you do, they are not clear what impact it makes on those you serve.
-Make sure you are not only communicating what you do, but why it matters.
-Your organization needs to be more than a laundry list of programs and services, your organization needs to be a solution to a problem.
-Make sure you are communicating with a clear, concise message of what sets your organization apart and the impact it makes.
+They’ve heard of you, but have no idea what you do.
+Or if they know what you do, they’re not clear what impact you have.
+Make sure you are communicating not only what you do, but why it matters.
+Your organization needs to be more than a laundry list of programs and services.
+Your organization needs to be a solution to a problem.
+Make sure you are communicating with a clearly and consisely what sets your organization apart and the impact it makes.

-There's not a lot you can do about this.
+There’s not a lot you can do about this.
 Even if people have heard of your organization and understand what you do and how it impacts others, they may not be invested in your mission.
-It's not that they don't care, it’s that they just aren't moved by what you do.
-That's okay.
-Keep communicating and find people who are.
-Don't get upset with those who just aren't personally connected.
+That’s okay.
+Keep communicating and find the people who are moved.

 4. You don’t care about them.

-We know you are saying, "But we do care!"
-That may be true, but your audiences may not be feeling it.
-If people reach out to you and don't get a response, they won't assume your overwhelmed or short-staffed, they will assume you don't care.
+You say, “But we do care!”
+That may be true, but your audience might not be feeling it.
+If people reach out to you and don’t get a response, they will assume you don’t care.
 If you are going to reach out, make sure you take care of those who care enough to reach back.

 This may be the worst situation.
-You had a supporter, but lost them.
+You had them, and you lost them.
 This can be caused by a variety of reasons.
 Some people move on and find new interests.
-Just make sure the reason they left wasn't because they weren't feeling valued or supported by your organization.
+Just make sure the reason they left wasn’t because they didn’t feel valued or supported by your organization.
 If this happens, it will take much more effort to get the person back than if you treated them right in the first place.

 Here’s the good news.